|Source||Statistical Service of the Republic of Cyprus (CYSTAT)|

 Old method: The Holiday Fund is allocated to the period it is paid by employers.

-Data are subject to revisions, usually to one prior quarter, or to four quarters.
+Data are subject to revisions, usually for one to four prior quarters.
+Revisions to the NSA results are typically less than 1%.

-As of March 29, 2013, past periods were benchmarked to up-to-date registers from the Social Insurance Services Department.
+As of 29 March 2013, a new method was applied, and past periods were benchmarked to up-to-date registers from the Social Insurance Services Department.